top of page

 PTEN is one of the most highly mutated tumor suppressor genes.
 PTEN is located in the nucleus in addition to the plasma membrane.
 The nuclear localization of PTEN is regulated by ubiquitination of lysine 13.
 Nuclear PTEN suppresses DNA damage in the liver in vivo.
 Nuclear PTEN loss causes tumorigenesis in a mouse model for hepatocellular carcinoma.

-Mitochondrial dynamics and quality control
+Organelle dynamics and quality control

 Anchor 2